-- If the certificate includes the id-kp-serverAuth extended key usage, then the certificate MUST be name constrained with constraints on dNSName, iPAddress and DirectoryName as described in section 7.1.5 of version 1.3 or later of the Baseline Requirements. - If the certificate includes the id-kp-emailProtection extended key usage, it MUST include the name constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the Baseline Requirements. - GlobalSign MAY also include name constraints on certificates with the id-kpemailProtection extended key usage with constraints on dNSName, iPAddress and DirectoryName as described in section 7.1.5 of the Baseline Requirements
+- If the certificate includes the id-kp-serverAuth extended key usage, then the certificate must be name constrained with constraints on dNSName, iPAddress and DirectoryName as described in section 7.1.2.5.2 Baseline Requirements for TLS. - If the certificate includes the id-kp-emailProtection extended key usage, for each rfc822Name in permittedSubtrees, each rfc822Name shall contain either a FQDN or a U+002E FULL STOP (".") character followed by a FQDN.
+The rfc822Name shall not contain an email address.
+GlobalSign shall confirm that the Applicant has registered the FQDN contained in the rfc822Name or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of Section 3.2.2.3 of the Baseline Requirements for S/MIME. - GlobalSign may also include name constraints on Certificates with the id-kpemailProtection extended key usage with constraints on DirectoryName as described in section 7.1.5 of the Baseline Requirements for S/MIME.

-7.1.6 Certificate Policy Object Identifier
+Certificate Policy Object Identifier